Guide To Teaching and Learning

 • Consider having students work in small groups that foster community and share responsibility; when a student is absent, the group will share responsibility for getting them up to speed.

 As we learned in teaching online, online asynchronous discussion promotes equity for those students who, for whatever reason, may find live, in-class participation challenging.
 Many New School students are English language learners and the additional time afforded to write and revise written responses promotes their active participation.
-Using the Canvas discussion board also allows absent students to fully participate, whether or not they also join in-person classes via Zoom.
+Using the Canvas discussion board and social annotation apps also allows absent students to fully participate, whether or not they also join in-person classes via Zoom.

 This Chronicle of Higher Education essay by James Lang argues against using in-class participation in grading rubrics, noting that the assessment of participation is subject to all kinds of biases and the difficulty in assessing the quality of participation vs the quantity.
 If faculty do include class participation in grading, they are encouraged to provide a variety of means by which students may participate: